smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 the LSAM general purpose log file LSALOGF30 to find images of SQL statements and any error messages that explain why an SQL statement did not work.
 The LSAM sub-menu 6, option 5, log viewer 4 can be used to view this log.
-Log entries marked \"DQ:\" will show the SQL statement that was constructed, and entries marked \"DE:\" show any error messages that will usually explain what was wrong with the SQL statement.
+Log entries marked "DQ:" will show the SQL statement that was constructed, and entries marked "DE:" show any error messages that will usually explain what was wrong with the SQL statement.

 #### Management of Dynamic Variable Auxiliary Data